Home Why Business Woodworking About us Contact us

 Use of traditional lacquer

 Both uncatalyzed and catalyzed nitrocellulose lacquer are fairly thick as you buy it.
 Some people theorize that the lacquer is thick when it is sold so there is less solvent (lower percentage VOC - Volatile Organic Compounds), and the material appears less toxic.
 A top-of-the-line spray rig may be able to "atomize" the thick lacquer with little or no thinning.
 The instructions usually say "no need to thin" or they would have to include the thinner in the VOC rating.
 But most people find that a mix with 30-50% thinner works pretty well.
 If you thin too much, the finish may drool, and you may need more coats (the thinner doesn't add to the finish you are trying to "build").
 But if it is too thick, the tiny droplets created by the spray gun may not be very small, and they may not flow together to make a smooth finish (often called orange peel, because the texture is like the skin of an orange).
-There is no perfect answer to the amount of thinner - it depends on the operator, the gun, the air supply, the temperature, the air pressure and volume in the gun, the paint volume, and perhaps the phase of the moon.
+There is no perfect answer to the amount of thinner - it depends on the operator, the gun, the air supply, the temperature, the air pressure and volume in the gun, the fluid volume, and perhaps the phase of the moon.
 If you are just starting, try 1/3 thinner - if the finish doesn't "flow smooth" add more thinner.
 If it works good, try less (thinner doesn't add to the finish, just to the cost and number of coats required).
 You will quickly become an expert.

 Regular lacquer can be sprayed over a very wide range of temperatures.
 I have heard of people spraying below freezing, although I haven't worked that cold.
 I have sprayed with the work piece well over 100 degrees in the mid-day summer sun.
 But regular lacquer hates high humidity.
-As the solvent evaporates, the finish cools; if the humidity is high, moisture condenses into the finish, and leaves the surface milky.
+As the solvent evaporates, the finish cools; if the humidity is high, moisture condenses into the finish, and leaves the surface milky - called blush.
 (Apply another coat of thin lacquer, when the humidity is down, and the problem should disappear.)
 One rule of thumb is that if even part of the sky is blue, the humidity is probably low enough.
 When evening comes and it starts to get dark, the humidity rises so you must quit.
 But one day I got up early when the sky was blue, and learned that the blue sky rule was just a guideline... don't start too early!

 A "retarder" can be added to the lacquer (a few teaspoons per quart) to make it dry more slowly.
 This allows experts to brush the lacquer, and may allow you to spray when the humidity is higher (slower drying means it doesn't cool as much from the evaporation, so the moisture doesn't condense in the finish and turn it white).
 Some say the "Deft" brushing lacquer available from "retail" outlets is just regular lacquer with retarder.